Digital subchannel: Specialty programming

 The first major nationally distributed general entertainment digital multicast television network, or diginet, for use on subchannels was Retro Television Network in 2005.
-Several new services launched or attempted to launch in 2008, including This TV and the .2 Network, utilizing classic TV programming and library movies.
-This time period also saw the launch of some of the first services for public TV stations in the United States, such as Create and V-me.
+Several new services launched or attempted to launch in 2008, including This TV, utilizing classic TV programming and library movies.
+This time period also saw the launch of some of the first services for public TV stations in the United States, such as Create.

 The field of diginets grew throughout the 2010s.
 MeTV, once a local service in Chicago and Milwaukee, became nationally distributed in 2010; by 2014, it was the most widely distributed diginet, and it remains the most watched with prime time viewership eclipsing some cable channels.
 Station groups also increased their presence in the space, most notably the E. W. Scripps Company's 2017 acquisition of Katz Broadcasting, which was seen as giving the sector legitimacy.
 Ratings and coverage have increased as these channels seek to reach cord cutters who still use antennas to receive broadcast signals.

 Diginets generally are reliant on national advertising revenue and, in some cases, pay stations to be carried on their subchannels, prizing lower channel numbers.
 Some have obtained national distribution on paid and free ad-supported streaming TV services.